 This course continues the study of advanced theory and concepts that was started in Accounting 201A.
 Emphasis is placed on the valuation and presentation of liabilities and stockholders' equity, revenue recognition, leases and tax accounting.
-This course is intended for students who are majoring in Accounting.
-(FT) AA/AS; CSU.
+This

 This discipline may offer specialized instruction in one or more of the following areas: Supervised Tutoring (044), Experimental Topics (265), Independent Study (290), Individualized Instruction (296), Service Learning (277), or Work Experience (270).
-Detailed course descriptions are listed on page 222.
+Detailed course descriptions are listed on page 226.
 Please refer to the class schedule and/or see the dean or department chair for availability.